mait-you/my_lib/README.md

 # LIBFT

-This project is part of the 42 curriculum and involves recreating essential C library functions.
+This project is involves recreating essential C library functions.
 It aims to reinforce a deep understanding of low-level programming and memory manipulation in C.

 ## Table of Contents